What should I carry while mountain biking? (Full Guide)

-The mountain bike season is around the corner, the bike is fixed, and the motivation is high, but before each tour, you must follow the same procedure: What to do?
+The mountain bike season is around the corner, the bike is fixed, the motivation is high, but before each tour, you have to follow the same procedure: What to do?
 What is necessary?
 Our packing list helps those who are spoiled for choice and lists the essential equipment for a day trip.

 The most important thing is to find out what you do not need to pack and how you can avoid excess baggage.
-Below you can find a list of things you do not have to pack.
-Depending on the condition of the components and the tour length, they should be replaced before the start.
+Below you can find a list of things that you do not have to pack.
+Depending on the condition of the components and the length of the tour, they should be replaced before the start

 • Chain